Request a Free Tax Analysis & Consult Get Started

 How to File for an Extension of Time to File Your Tax Return

 Getting an extension on your tax filing is fairly simple.
 You can easily get up to 6 more months to file your taxes.

 - Estimate how much you owe.
-If you know you will be owing taxes for last year you will need to get an estimate of how much you owe.
-It is best to do a rough draft of a tax return to get the basic amount you owe because you will need to send a check in with your extension form.
+If you know you will owe taxes for last year; you will need to get an estimate of how much you owe.
+It is best to do a rough draft of a tax return to get the basic amount you owe because you will need to send a check-in with your extension form.

 - Fill out IRS Form 4868.
-This is the IRS form for an extension.
-You will need to have this filled out and post marked by April 15th with an check for an estimate of taxes owed.
+It is the IRS form for an extension.
+You will need to have this filled out and postmarked by April 15th with a check for an estimate of taxes owed.
 The IRS also allows individuals to pay with their credit cards.

 Amend a Tax Return – Fix or Correct A Federal Tax Filing

 Mistakes happen, that is a fact of life.
 The IRS encounters thousands annually.
 The IRS’s complicated tax laws are overwhelming for the average taxpayer.
 Every tax season, something is bound to go wrong.
 In light of all the errors that inevitably occur, the IRS has created ways for taxpayers to amend tax returns that were filed incorrectly.